TheLeopard65/MY-DSA-JOURNEY/README.md

 4. Run the individual programs to see the algorithms in action.

-5. Open the Codes in VS-Code/nano/vim or any Editor of your Choice and Learn from the Code.
+5. Open the codes in VS-Code/nano/vim or any editor of your choice to learn from the code.

 ### Contribution